-Students completing college level course work prior to high school graduation are considered as freshman applicants.
+Students completing college level course work prior to high school graduation are considered as first-year applicants.

-High school students may apply for either Early Decision or Regular Freshman Admission consideration for freshman entry or Guaranteed Transfer admission for future entry as a sophomore or junior.
+High school students may apply for either Early Decision or Regular First-Year Admission consideration for first-year entry or Guaranteed Transfer admission for future entry as a sophomore or junior.
 Please review the information on each pathway outlined below to decide which one is right for you.
 Click on the "Apply" link above to begin the application process.